findy-network/findy-network.github.io/content/en/blog/replace-indy/index.md

-   - We *rarely* need an identifier just for *referring* but we continuously need *self-certified identifiers for secure communication*: should we first fully solve the communication problem and not the other way around.
+   - We *rarely* need an identifier just for *referring* but we continuously need *self-certified identifiers for secure communication*: should we first fully solve the communication problem and not the other way around?

    - Trust always seems to lead back to a specific type of centralization.
 There are many existing studies like web-of-trust that should at least take in a